MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ```

 It accepts flags and function pointers, the function pointers can in many cases be `null` without unsafety,
-but will impact functionality as a 'file'.
+but will impact functionality for the 'file'.
 For example, if `write`-isn't implement the file won't be writable,
 that's not a problem if the purpose of the 'file' is to just expose readable information.

-The functions that will be implemented are:
+The functions that will be implemented follows.

+---

 #### proc_open